guhaindranil83/CS410Project/README.md

 #### **Model creation**

 Model creation required a good deal of manual work to ensure that the term clusters were understandable.
-The process consisted of a lot of trial and error, using the steps below **(Fig. 4)**:
+The process consisted of a lot of trial and error, using the steps below:

   - Create a general model with **gensim.models.ldamodel.LdaModel** class with 10 models
   - Visually inspect term clusters to ensure they were meaningful